clgzb9610/planets-wekazaji/README.md

 We used Javascript for our game.
 You can use any Javascript editor that you like.
 But you have to have a local server running to test play the game.

 We used [Webstorm](https://www.jetbrains.com/webstorm/download) for our project that it supports built-in server.
-Also, if you're student, you can download the full version not the 30-day free trial one.
+Also, if you're student, you can download the full version with your student account.

+### Clone with Webstorm

+Click 'Check out from Version Control' in Webstorm start menu.
+Log in to your github account.
+Copy our github repository URL and paste it to 'Git Repository URL'.

 ## Built With